-It’s time for a necessary home repair.
+Is it time for a necessary home repair?
 Problems such as foundation issues, sinking concrete, sump pump failures—you name it!—can sneak up on us.

 Heck, even if you’ve known for a while that an expense was coming, why pay more than you have to?
-The best thing you can do is be informed.
+Well, the best thing you can do is be informed.

 It goes without saying: The smaller the issue, the easier the fix and, consequently, the lower the cost.
 The crack under your egress window can be quickly diagnosed and repaired.
 But add some rain to the picture, and the crack opens up, water flows into your basement and you’ve suddenly multiplied your expenses—and maybe even wrecked something priceless in the process.

 Think of it like your car.
 It’s less expensive to change the oil regularly than replace your engine, right?
 The same thing goes for home maintenance.
 Unfortunately, your home doesn’t come with a check-engine light.
 But think of a sticking window, sloping floor or wall crack as a sign there is a problem.